 What is cancer?

-Cancer is a term used to describe a group of illnesses all having certain common characteristics, including an over-growth of cells that forms a tumour.
+Cancer is a term used to describe a group of illnesses all having certain common characteristics.
+These characteristics include an over-growth of cells that forms a tumour.

 What all cancers have in common is the lack of normal cell growth, which can result in serious health problems.